 Giggling, they pointed to a weird chimpmunk scuttling across the landscape.
 We started chatting, and I learned that Courtney and Paul were planning to do the same hike as me that day.
 Yay!
 I wasn’t the only insane person.

 Both from Los Angeles, Courtney and Paul were travel and adventure addicts, like me.
 We had a lot to talk about, and I hiked with them for the rest of the day.
-Courtney later came to visit me in my hometown.
+(Courtney later came to visit me in both Santa Barbara and Japan.)

 After our break, our jaws dropped at the vertical cliff jutting up in front of us.

-“We have six hours to climb this before dark, guys,” I reminded them
+“We have seven hours to climb this before dark, guys,” I reminded them.